PressForward/pressforward/readme.txt

 9. Send items to introduce, format, and publish in the WordPress Posts panel.

 == Changelog ==
+= 3.8 =
+* A new option in preferences allows site administrators to change the location of the source link from the bottom of the post to the top.
+* Restored “Send to Draft” functionality in All Content.
+* List view now has a white background to conform to accessibility standards.
+* Fixed a bug where the RSS-Quick add methodology would fail upon upload of an OPML that includes broken links.
+* Fixed a bug where the “Nominate This” bookmarklet failed when nominating the same article twice.
+* Fixed a user permissions error which prevented Author level contributors from adding a feed (when the Feeder menu preference was changed to allow author access).
+* Fixed a bug where the “Nominate” button appeared as “Submit for Review” for contributors in the Bookmarklet.
+* Ensured that feeds in OPMLs will have their title retrieved after submission.
+* Made adjustments to ensure that Gothamist and Medium articles can be nominated via the Nominate This bookmarklet
+* Changed quick edit post statuses to feed statuses in Subscribed Feeds.

 = 3.7 =
 * Administrators and Contributors can now submit a feed through the Nominate This bookmarklet.
 Feeds are drafted and appear in yellow as “Under Review” in subscribed feeds.
 * Created a template tag that can be added to a theme’s post template to reveal any internal PressForward comments on an item.